joseph-murray-az/joseph-murray-az.github.io/_posts/2024-03-16-experiments.md

 There are endless anecdotes of inexpensive experiments:  Presentation with no function, paper in place of code, manual effort rather than systemic process, and all are asking the same question:  Why am I doing this?

-At this time, in this place, with these developments, like never before, this is existential.
+At this time, in this place, amid recent developments, like never before, this is existential.